Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Distributed Measurement Bounds

 for all subsets $\Gamma \subseteq \Lambda$, then $X$ can be recovered from $Y$. \end{THEO}

-The achievable measurement bound in (\ref{eq:dwtb_loose_achievable_condition_13}) can be met by taking just one additional measurement per sensor above the rate specified in (\ref{eq:achCondition1}); comparing with the converse bound in (\ref{eq:cnvCondition1}), we see that this is virtually as tight as possible.
-Like Theorem~\ref{theo:achstep1}, Theorem~\ref{theo:achstep2} yields the most favorable bounds when invoked using a location matrix that contains just $D$ columns.
+The achievable measurement bound in Theorem~\ref{theo:achstep2} can be met by taking just one additional measurement per sensor above the rate specified in Theorem~\ref{theo:achstep1}.
+This additional measurement per sensor is used to cross-validate each possible location matrix $P \in \mathcal{P}$; see the proof in Appendix~\ref{app:achstep2} for details.
+Note that Theorem~\ref{theo:cnv} also serves as a converse for Theorem~\ref{theo:achstep2}.
+Like Theorem~\ref{theo:achstep1}, Theorem~\ref{theo:achstep2} yields the lowest bounds when invoked using a location matrix that contains just $D$ columns.

 The proof of Theorem~\ref{theo:achstep2} involves an algorithm based on an enumerative search over all $P \in \mathcal{P}$; this is akin to the $\ell_0$ minimization problem in single-signal CS.
 Indeed, removing the common component and taking $J=1$, our bound reduces to the classical single-signal CS result that $K+1$ Gaussian random measurements suffice with probability one to enable recovery of a fixed $K$-sparse signal via $\ell_0$ minimization~\cite{VenBres98,DCSTR06}.
 Although such an algorithm may not be practically implementable or robust to measurement noise, we believe that our Theorem~\ref{theo:achstep2} (taken together with Theorems~\ref{theo:achstep1} and~\ref{theo:cnv}) provides a theoretical foundation for understanding the core issues surrounding the measurement and reconstruction of signal ensembles in the context of ESMs.